state-hiu/virtual-mapgive-course/activity_3_field_mapping/activity_3_field_mapping.md

 ## Alternate Assignment
 In case there are circumstances that prevent you from mapping outside, just focus on editing in OpenStreetMap using the Mapillary layer.

-- watch the Mapillary iD Editor video (https://www.youtube.com/watch?v=9v-gz-JHkbw) to learn how to edit in OpenStreetMap using Mapillary photos.
+- Watch the Mapillary iD Editor video (https://www.youtube.com/watch?v=9v-gz-JHkbw) to learn how to edit in OpenStreetMap using Mapillary photos.

 - Edit OpenStreetMap using the iD editor and turn on the Mapillary Photo Overlay.
 Use the [Mapillary map](https://www.mapillary.com/app/) to find areas in the world that have a good amount of Mapillary data and pick a place.